Hotline Phone Numbers

 Rose House Shelter at Safe Horizon

-On April 1st, 2011 Safe Horizon celebrated the newest addition to our network of shelters for victims of domestic violence with the opening of Rose House.
+On April 1st, 2011 Safe Horizon celebrated the opening of our domestic violence shelter; Rose House.

-With 181 beds, Rose House is the largest of Safe Horizon’s nine shelters, providing more space to families who desperately need a place where they can escape from violence.
+With 181 beds, Rose House is the largest of Safe Horizon’s eight shelters, providing more space to families who desperately need a place where they can escape from violence.

 Shanna had been at the shelter for two months - but it seemed her search to find a permanent place to live had gone on forever.
 Shanna had found a safe place to escape the domestic violence in her home.
 When she tried to find an apartment, however, she found herself stuck in a bureaucratic nightmare.
 As a victim of domestic violence, Shanna was eligible to receive a new apartment as well as funding to cover the rent, yet a mistake in a database system kept her from being offered the apartment she had qualified for.
 By the time we met with Shanna and talked to her about her situation, she’d become disillusioned, feeling hopeless, certain that she’d never get her chance to find her own safe place to live.